Recently, popular business and employment service LinkedIn allowed one of their SSL/TLS certificates to expire before renewing.

-This caused much user confusion and was quickly the object of Tweets and online articles.
+Causing much user confusion, it quickly became the object of Tweets and online articles.

 Though brief, the certificate downtime clearly caused negative publicity for LinkedIn, a website with more than 260 million monthly active users.

 Above all, this lapse in SSL/TLS certificate activity could have been easily avoided had the certificate simply been renewed early.

 A common reason for leaving the renewal of an SSL/TLS certificate until the day of expiry is the misconception that early renewal means losing out on time left on the active certificate.

 If a user were to renew their certificate 90 days before expiry, those 90 days would be added to the newly issued certificate.

 Hence, if it were a 24 month certificate, it would actually have a (roughly) 27 month validity period.